Listen to Angels & Airwaves' explosive new single ‘Euphoria’

 — Angels & Airwaves (@AVABandOfficial) May 19, 2021

-Tickets go on general sale from here this coming Friday (May 21) at 10am local time – see the post above.

-As announced earlier today, DeLonge and co. will also perform at this summer’s Lollapalooza Chicago.
+As announced earlier today, DeLonge and co. will also take to the stage at this summer’s Lollapalooza Chicago.
 They appear on the 2021 line-up alongside headliners Foo Fighters, Post Malone, Miley Cyrus and Tyler, The Creator, as well as the likes of Megan Thee Stallion, Brockhampton and DaBaby.

-Tom DeLonge confirmed earlier this year that A&A’s sixth full-length record was “coming”, having previously shared various behind-the-scenes studio clips on his Instagram.
-Further information is yet to be revealed.
+Tom DeLonge confirmed earlier this year that A&A’s sixth full-length record was “coming”, having previously shared various behind-the-scenes studio clips on Instagram.
+Further information on the project is yet to be revealed.

 Ahead of LP6, Angels & Airwaves have released a string of singles: ‘All That’s Left Is Love’, Rebel Girl’ and ‘Kiss & Tell’.